dvbrennanjv/Cloud-Resume-Project/README.md

   Automate CI/CD pipelines to deploy infrastructure and sync content.

 - [HTML/CSS Crash Course](https://www.youtube.com/watch?v=G3e-cpL7ofc&t=7756s)
-  Good place to start if you're new to the world of HTML and CSS
+  Good place to start if you're new to the world of HTML and CSS.

 ---